ji-zai/personal-site/content/essays/seek-truth.md

 Now that we have a model for what seeking truth is and have established a notion of objectivity, we can bring clarity to all the ways we blunder.
 Understanding how we blunder shows us where our potential for improvement is.

+What is a blunder?
+We can only define blunder in terms of time because time is our only scarcity.
+Blunder is something we do that overly delays our ability to get what we want - i.e. to uncover higher valued truths.
+Some blunders are more costly than others.
+For example, someone who only always explores only the first prediction they have, will likely not only delay their ability to uncover high valued truths, but will never even uncover them before they die.

+And naturally, more problematic than an individual blunder is consistently making blunders.

 The first category of blunders stem from not knowing what we don't know.
 Given the information we've been exposed to, we are guaranteed to make mistakes that the all knowing being wouldn't make.
 And there is no way for us to not make such mistakes.

 Of course a good truth seeker would work hard to minimize this gap.
 But even if you were to learn about all the truths that all humans have collectively uncovered for the history of humanity, there would still be a massive gap between us and the hypothetical all knowing being.
 And this gap naturally translates to massive blunders.
 Blunders we can do nothing about.